Why the Trinity Changes Everything

 So often – as in that classic Nuns on the Run clip – the Trinity is treated as a mathematical problem to be solved.

 And I am dissatisfied with many of the illustrations for the Trinity that are used.
-The three leaf clover, the Venn diagram with three overlapping circles, the water/ice/steam analogy – because they turn the Trinity into a thing and forget that we are speaking about a relationship between three persons.
+The three leaf clover, the Venn diagram with three overlapping circles, the water/ice/steam analogy – because they turn the Trinity into an equation and forget that we are speaking about a relationship between three persons.

 So, I find this icon by Rublev incredibly helpful.
 Three angels who are seen as representing the three persons of the Trinity, in communion seated at a table.